In this tutorial we will look at customising the toolbars and menus and creating your own keyboard shortcuts.

 There are three main toolbars visible by default in all ShareScope versions.
 These are the:

-Note: In Gold the Graph toolbar is only visible when you are in a graph screen, in Plus/Pro the buttons will be greyed out if you do not have a graph window selected.
+Note: The buttons will be greyed out if you do not have a graph window selected.

 To change a toolbar, right click on any of the buttons on the toolbar you want to change and select "Customise Toolbars"

 The dialog in ShareScope Gold does have subtle differences, including the lists that are available and the "Active" option on the left.

 Note that the selected toolbar is highlighted on the left.

 In all versions of ShareScope though, with this dialog open you should see the "Add a list button (for any list or custom list" option in the middle window.
 Select this item.
 The window on the right shows the buttons already on the toolbar.
 Scroll down until you can see "Connect to Level 2 feed" and select this as well - your dialog should now look something like this:

 Now click on the arrow button that you see outlined in red above.
 This will move our new list item into the right hand window, below the ?Connect to Level 2 feed" item; thus the reason for selecting the "Connect to Level 2 feed" item.
 If you did not select this, or selected the wrong item in the right window, you can still change the position of the item on the toolbar by using the Arrow or Arrow buttons.